Kim Beyea Band

 Kimberley was born and raised in Lachine Quebec.
 Music has always been an important part of her life.
 She started piano lessons at the tender age of four and wrote her first song at five.
 She performed in local churches as a child and has always loved the stage.
 Kimberley studied jazz studies at Concordia University.
-She enjoys teaching music and conducting choirs.
+She is presently a full time musician.
+Kimberley is a versatile, sultry, seasoned jazz singer, flutist and song writer.
+Known for her live performances, sense of rhythm and energetic style.
+Kim enjoys working with kids, conducting choirs and singing jazz live.
 She currently resides in Pincourt with her husband and fellow musician Andrew Cabana and their two children.

 Musicians Kimberley Works With